Welcome to the website

 Stigma and discrimination against people living with HIV continue to exist and affect various areas of human life, thereby creating barriers and obstacles to HIV prevention and treatment and seriously reducing the overall quality of life of those affected by the disease.

 Self-stigma of PLHIV remains the most pressing issue for EECA countries.
-Findings from studies conducted in Kazakhstan, Kyrgyzstan, Russia and Ukraine showed a high level of self stigma among people living with HIV: 81.3%-91.2% of PLHIV surveyed conceal their HIV-positive status from others, half of respondents feel guilt and shame about their HIV status.
+Findings from studies conducted in Kazakhstan, Kyrgyzstan, Russia, Ukraine and Uzbekistan showed a high level of self stigma among people living with HIV: 81.3%-91.2% of PLHIV surveyed conceal their HIV-positive status from others, half of respondents feel guilt and shame about their HIV status.

 HIV infection is still associated with “inappropriate sexual behavior” and belonging to marginalized populations.
 Women are the most susceptible to HIV-related stigma.
 HIV stigma in women is associated with rejection by family and friends, society, feelings of insecurity and loss, low self-esteem, fear, anxiety, depression, suicidal thoughts and even suicide attempts